 Capital Assets.
-The Town's capital assets as of June 30, 2022, amounts to \$16,250,500 (net of accumulated depreciation).
-This investment in capital assets includes land, construction in progress, furniture and fixture, signs and fences, equipment, computers and software, vehicles, municipal center (buildings, landscaping and miscellaneous) and infrastructure.
-The total increase in the Town's investment in capital assets for the current fiscal year was \$267,797.
-The increase is primarily attributable to the infrastructure improvements to the bike path along Beachwalker Drive in the amount of \$363,656, the construction of two offices in the garage in the amount of \$200,801, and construction in progress for two ongoing projects; Kiawah Island Parkway Intersection and Sora Rail Recycling Center in the amount of \$176,476.
-Those major capital assets additions were offset by depreciation expense of \$618,897.
+The Town's capital assets as of June 30, 2023, amount to \$15,984,808 (net of accumulated depreciation).
+This investment in capital assets includes land, construction in progress, furniture and fixtures, signs and fences, equipment, computers and software, vehicles, municipal center (buildings, landscaping, and miscellaneous), and infrastructure.
+The total decrease in the Town's investment in capital assets for the current fiscal year was \$265,692.
+Capital assets additions of \$565,660, including Sora Rail Recycling Center, three new vehicles, and the Town's new website, were exceeded by depreciation expenses of \$789,626 and net disposals of \$41,726.